clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 **Goals for Bling in 2025:**
 - Support automatic detection of the 3 levels of color support (16-color, 256-color, or Truecolor), using an approach similar to https://github.com/chalk/supports-color
 - Support arbitrary hex colors, and their conversion, if necessary, to 256.
-I’ve already created an efficient Manhattan distance algorithm for doing this conversion in Fireworks - https://github.com/paintparty/fireworks/blob/035ec4cb048db05f4cca3691f946931b3a87f624/src/fireworks/color.cljc#L26
+I’ve already created an efficient Manhattan distance algorithm for doing [this conversion in Fireworks](https://github.com/paintparty/fireworks/blob/035ec4cb048db05f4cca3691f946931b3a87f624/src/fireworks/color.cljc#L26)
 - Create more formatting templates for callouts, headers, and points-of-interest
 - Add documentation about how to leverage Bling to create great-looking warnings and errors in any project.
-Example of using bling's templates to create nice warnings can be found here: https://github.com/paintparty/fireworks?tab=readme-ov-file#helpful-warnings-for-bad-option-values
+Example of using bling's templates to create nice warnings can be [found here:](https://github.com/paintparty/fireworks?tab=readme-ov-file#helpful-warnings-for-bad-option-values)
 - Add documentation about using Bling in conjunction with existing libraries which format Spec and Malli messages into human readable form.
 - Although lower priority, it would be fun to explore enhancing the flexibility and utility of bling.core/stack-trace-preview, and exposing it as a public function, as it may be a cheap way to get give some additional context to many kinds of error messages.